 Our team of expert physicians, pharmacists, geneticists, and epidemiologists uses the highest level of evidence available to develop the TreatGxPlus pharmacogenetic test and software.

-THE UNIVERSITY OF BRITISH COLUMBIA has licensed the technology, TreatGx has been licensed by HEALTH CANADA and our work has been published in a prestigious peer-reviewed medical journal.
+THE UNIVERSITY OF BRITISH COLUMBIA has licensed the technology and our work has been published in a prestigious peer-reviewed medical journal.